General Conference (LDS Church): History and structure

 Historically, beginning in 1994, a women's general meeting was held on Saturday a week prior to the general sessions of the October conference, with a general meeting for young women held at a similar time before the April conference.
 In November 2013, church leadership announced that beginning in 2014 these meetings for women would be replaced by a semiannual General Women's Meeting for those eight years of age and older.
 In October 2014, the First Presidency announced that it "has decided that the General Women's Meeting will be designated as the General Women's Session of general conference."

-Since April 2018, the conference has consisted of four general sessions for all members and friends of the church, held at 10:00 AM and 2:00 PM MT on both Saturday and Sunday.
+Since April 2018, the conference has consisted of four general sessions, held at 10:00 a.m. and 2:00 p.m.
+MT on both Saturday and Sunday.
 Another general session targeted to specific groups is held on Saturday evening.
 In October 2017, the First Presidency had announced that, beginning in April 2018, the Priesthood Session for all holders of the Aaronic or Melchizedek priesthoods would occur during the April conference, with a General Women's Session for all women and girls ages 11 or older held during October's conference.
 These sessions occur during the Saturday evening time previously used for the Priesthood Session.

-Tickets to the conference are free of charge and church members can obtain them either from local leaders or by writing to church headquarters.
-Due to demand, the church often restricts the number of separate session tickets issued to attendees (meaning that it is difficult or impossible for most people to acquire tickets to multiple sessions for the same conference weekend).
-Standby tickets are also available, as frequently many ticket holders are not able to attend.
+Due to the COVID-19 pandemic, the April 2020, October 2020, and April 2021 general Conferences were held behind closed doors in a small auditorium on Temple Square, with only those speaking and members of the First Presidency and the Quorum of the Twelve in attendance.
+Music was reused from previous performances of the Tabernacle Choir.
+The October 2021 General Conference returned to the Conference Center, but at only five percent capacity.
+Seating for the 2022 conferences were limited, due to construction work around Temple Square.

 The proceedings of a general conference are traditionally been conducted in English, although for a short time, beginning in October 2014, speakers delivering sermons had the option of speaking in their native language.
 The proceedings are translated and broadcast in over 90 different languages worldwide.